GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: In addition to the above noted benefits, for each tier beyond minimum, you may choose one of the following
 * The length of the area is increased by 1 yard
-* The duration of the vapros is increased by 1 round
+* The duration of the vapors is increased by 1 round
 * The DV of the spell is increased by 1

 **Critical Failure**: You take a whiff of the vapors yourself instead of producing the typical area and become dazed and obtunded for a number of rounds equal to the tier of the spell.